microsoft/hlsl-specs/proposals/infra/INF-0001-availability-diagnostics.md

 more informed auto-complete, refactoring, and in-editor diagnostics.

 The Clang availability attribute works well when a function availability depends only on the shader model version.
-However, some functions in HLSL are available depending on both shader model version and target shader stage.
-For example the derivative functions `ddx` and `ddy` were introduced in Shader Model 2.0 for use only in pixel shaders and in Shader Model 6.6 their support was extended to compute, mesh and amplification shaders.
+However, the availability of some HLSL functions depends not only on the shader model version but also on the target shader stage.
+For example the derivative functions `ddx` and `ddy` were introduced in Shader Model 2.0 for use only in pixel shaders.
+In Shader Model 6.6 their support was extended to compute, mesh and amplification shaders, and they are not available in any other shader stage.

 In order to encode this information we propose adding a new `environment` parameter to the Clang availability attribute.
 The allowed values would be identical to the environment component of the `llvm::Triple`.
-If the `environment` parameters is present, the declared availability would apply only for targets with the same environment c.
+If the `environment` parameters is present, the declared availability attribute would apply only for targets with the same environment.

-With the new `environment` parameter the per-stage availability annotation for the derivative function `ddx` would look like this:
+Using the new `environment` parameter the per-stage availability annotation for the derivative function `ddx` would look like this:

 ```